Sudan's western cities under fire as war spreads | Law-Order

 Sudan's western cities under fire as war spreads

 The widening footprint of fighting threatens to prolong the violence and draw in armed groups - particularly those with tribal affiliations - as well as external actors.
-Speaking to Al-Hadath TV from El Geneina as gun and artillery fire could be heard, Khamis Abbakar, the governor of West Darfur state, called for international intervention in what he described as a "genocide."
-"Civilians are being killed randomly and in large numbers," he said.
+West Darfur state governor Khamis Abbakar was killed on Wednesday, an armed group he commanded said, hours after he accused the RSF and allied militias of "genocide."
+No details on his death were available.

-Fighting rocked several vulnerable cities in western Sudan on Wednesday in an expansion of the country's almost two-month-old war as the number of people who have fled their homes rose above two million.
+Fighting rocked several cities in western Sudan on Wednesday in an expansion of the country's almost two-month-old war as a regional governor was killed after publicly blaming the deaths of civilians on the country's paramilitary force.

 The conflict between the army and the paramilitary Rapid Support Forces has caused a humanitarian crisis in Khartoum, as well as major cities in the Kordofan and Darfur regions.
 The widening footprint of fighting threatens to prolong the violence and draw in armed groups - particularly those with tribal affiliations - as well as external actors.

-UN Secretary General Antonio Guterres "is highly worried about the increasing ethnic dimension of the violence, as well as by reports of sexual violence," a spokesperson said on Tuesday.
-His special representative to Sudan, Volker Perthes, blamed "Arab militias and some armed men in RSF's uniform."
-In a statement, the RSF called the fighting in El Geneina a tribal conflict, blaming the country's former regime for fanning the flames.
-It said it had been making efforts to get aid into the city.

-Diplomatic efforts led by the United States and Saudi Arabia have faltered, as numerous ceasefires have been violated.
+Diplomatic efforts to address Sudan's conflict led by the United States and Saudi Arabia have faltered, as numerous ceasefires have been violated.
 On Tuesday, senior U.S. State Department officials said they were considering a new approach for the coming days.
 FIGHTING ACROSS DARFUR

 The city of Zalingei, capital of Central Darfur, was under siege, the association said.
 The city of El Fashir, capital of North Darfur, has been quieter but has seen a wave of displacement from RSF-controlled Kutum.
-Meanwhile in El Obeid, a hub between Khartoum and Darfur in North Kordofan, residents said the army had begun launching air and artillery strikes against RSF positions.
-The RSF has controlled the roads branching out from the city, and has agreed with local tribal leaders to secure the area from armed gangs.
+Meanwhile in El Obeid, a hub between Khartoum and Darfur in North Kordofan, residents said the army launched air and artillery strikes against RSF positions.
+The RSF has controlled the roads connecting the city to other towns and has agreed with local tribal leaders to secure the area from armed gangs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)